 For most athletes drinking to thirst will be sufficient for most occasions.
 However, such an advice is not always practical as we have to know in advance roughly how much fluid we will require during the training session or a competition.

 As a general rule of thumb, try to have one normal bottle of water per hour (500 ml) in temperate environmental conditions.
 By using Nrgy Unit Drink and mixing it with 500 ml of water, you will get an isotonic drink and supply your body with one Nrgy Unit.

 In the heat or in extreme humidity when you are sweating profusely, you can drink a larger water bottle (750 ml) per hour.
 By mixing Nrgy Unit Drink with 750 ml of water, you will get a hypotonic drink that is perfect for hydration in the heat.

 In the cold winter and when feeling cold, one normal bottle of water for two hours (500 ml) is sufficient for most athletes.
-Beware, you will only be providing your body with 0.5 Nrgy Units per hour.
+Keep in mind that you will only be providing your body with 0.5 Nrgy Units per hour.